se-edu/se-book/testing/testingTypes/developerTesting/why/text.md

 **Delaying testing until the full product is complete has a number of disadvantages:**

-* **Locating the cause of a test case failure is difficult due to a large search space;** in a large system, the search space could be millions of lines of code, written by hundreds of developers!
+* **Locating the cause of a test case failure is difficult due to the larger search space;** in a large system, the search space could be millions of lines of code, written by hundreds of developers!
 The failure may also be due to multiple inter-related bugs.
 * **Fixing a bug found during such testing could result in major rework**, especially if the bug originated from the design or during requirements specification %%i.e. a faulty design or faulty requirements%%.
 * **One bug might 'hide' other bugs**, which could emerge only after the first bug is fixed.
 * **The delivery may have to be delayed** if too many bugs are found during testing.